devonzuegel/smallworld/README.md

    - pros: faster
    - cons: more likely that you forget to evaluate a dependency that's needed and the whole thing doesn't actually update as you expect

-### start the frontend hot-reloading
+### start *just* the frontend hot-reloading
-run this in a separate terminal to get hot-reloading to work.
+run this in a separate terminal to get hot-reloading to work.  you probably won't use this often, as `lein repl` starts the frontend hot-reloadingn as well as the server.

 note: you'll do most of your work in the main server that you started previously, the server that _this_ step starts is just for hot-reloading.